 Cultural Context

-Exploring Mount Damper Falls reveals a rich tapestry of cultural significance, rooted deeply in the traditions of the local Māori.
+Exploring Mount Damper Falls unveils a profound cultural significance, deeply embedded in the traditions of the local Māori communities of the Taranaki region.

-- Walking in the footsteps of ancestors.
+- Walking in the footsteps of ancestors along historic routes.

 - Experiencing the serene beauty of sacred land.